How do I begin?

 What does PI do to prevent possible fraud and corruption on the part of some unscrupulous breeders?

 No amount of policing from a registry organization has ever been able to weed out bad unethical breeders.
 Due diligence by the buying public is how unethical behavior is exposed.
 Pedigree International is a privately run business and can cease business at any time with any client that PI believes to have committed fraud.
 PI retains the right to revoke a Certificate of Registration on any animal if it is determined that said certificate has been issued on false, misleading or incorrect information or documentation.
-PI may also deny or revoke the account of any client, at anytime, for behavior PI views as inconsistent with good business practice.
+PI may also deny or revoke the account of any client, at anytime, for any reason, including for behavior PI views as inconsistent with good business practice.

 What is a VGL number?